Asian Games gold-winning former boxer Dingko Singh dies | Sports-Games

 Dingko's gold in the Bangkok Asiad was the first in 16 years for Indian boxing after Kaur Singh's top finish at the regional showpiece's 1982 edition.

-Sports Minister Kiren Rijiju offered condolences on his demise along with the national federation and a host of Indian boxers, some of whom have only heard tales of his dazzling persona.
+''Dingko Singh passing away is an irreplaceable loss for Indian Boxing.
+He was an inspiration to a generation of boxers and his legacy will continue to inspire future generations,'' Boxing Federation of India President Ajay Singh said ''In this hour of grief and loss, the Boxing family stands in solidarity with his wife and family and pray for the departed soul,'' he added.
+Sports Minister Kiren Rijiju also offered condolences on his demise along with several Indian boxers, some of whom have only heard tales of his dazzling persona.

 ''I'm deeply saddened by the demise of Shri Dingko Singh.
 One of the finest boxers India has ever produced, Dinko's gold medal at 1998 Bangkok Asian Games sparked the Boxing chain reaction in India,'' Rijiju said.